prem9in/sarsapi/README.md

 - nginx

-  -  Is is a very popular HTTP, reverse proxy server, and a generic TCP/UDP proxy server
+  -  It is a very popular HTTP, reverse proxy server, and a generic TCP/UDP proxy server

 ### Modules